Frequently Asked Questions:

 What commitment does the MBSR and MBCT course require?

-You will gain most benefit from the course by attending all of the classes and the retreat day.
+You will gain the most benefit from the course by attending all of the classes and the retreat day.
 Participants are asked to commit to a daily practice of up to 45 minutes using the practices taught during the class.
-This course can be viewed as 8 weeks of practice, supported by weekly sessions.
+This course can be viewed as eight weeks of training, supported by weekly sessions.

 Mindfulness Book – Recommended: